prody/ProDy-website/tutorials/insty_tutorial/ensemblePDB.rst

 To provide a better way for visualization of those results another function func:`.showInteractionsGraph` could be used which provides graph with a residue-residue pairs of interactions.
 The intensity of the color of the lines connecting two residues corresponds to the number of counts.
-Draker lines are assigned to the most frequent appearence of interaction.
+Darker lines are assigned to the most frequent appearence of interaction.
 The distance between pairs corresponds to the average distance accross all the frames.
 Moreover, ovals with residue names are color-coded: acidic
-residues: red, basic: blue, polar: green, non-polar: silver, and proline: pink.
+residues: *red*, basic: *blue*, polar: *green*, non-polar: *silver*, and
+proline: *pink*.

-Below an example with additional parameters: *1-letter* code of residues which be used instead of 3-letter code, *cutoff* = 3 for the number of counts for residue interaction, *font_size* for the residue names displayed on the graph and *seed* which is a random number which can help to organize the graph in a nicer way.
+Below an example with additional parameters: *1-letter* code of residues which be used instead of 3-letter code, *cutoff* = 0.5 for the number of counts for residue interaction, *font_size* for the residue names displayed on the graph and *seed* which is a random number which can help to organize the graph in a nicer way.